MailTape/MailTape-v1/_posts/2021-05-30-mike-slott.md

 ## PDP III - Calendar of Days
 ImaCrea: **"**Still walking with us?
 Here's another one I enjoy listening on a Sunday when I go for a walk to immerge my eyes in the beauty of everyday life.
 Deeply immersive ambient track released by the great people at Shelter Press.
 PDP III is the reunion of Britton Powell, Lucy Railton and Brian Leeds (Huerco S).
 Yes...**"**

 <p id="outroduction">That's it for this morning.
-As always, thank you so much for joining us.
-Much love to [Good Morning TV](https://soundcloud.com/good-morning-tv) for her Sunday selections and to Julie Wojtczak for this episode's brilliant illustration! </p>
+Don't hesitate to share with us how your walk was in our comment section :).
+As always, thank you so much for being with us.
+Much love to [Mike Slott](https://soundcloud.com/good-morning-tv) for his Sunday selections and to Thibault Daumain for this vivid portrait!</p>